koopjs/koop-provider-marklogic/README.md

 # Koop Provider MarkLogic
 The Koop Provider MarkLogic enables communication with several Esri applications.
-The provider is a configurable component that allows documents in MarkLogic to be queried and exposed as Esri _features_ through one or more Esri _Feature Services_.
+The provider is a configurable component that allows documents in MarkLogic to be queried and exposed as Esri _Features_ through one or more Esri _Feature Services_.

 ## Releases
 The git tag 1.0.0 is for the tested connector prior to the MarkLogic Geo Data Services code split from this repo.